JimInCA/ble-imu-invensense-icm20948/README.md

 Conclusion
 ==========

 This was an interesting project.
 It did help to clarify that differences within Bluetooth Low Energy such as GAP, GATT, Services, Characteristics, and descriptor.
 It also gave me a better understanding of the Nordic BLE Driver.
-It's not that simple to understand but by developing this example program, thinks have begun to become much clearer.
+It's not that simple to understand but by developing this example program, things have begun to become much clearer.
 I just hope that I can retain what I've learned ;-)

 Update 3/11/2021
 ================